lacework/lql-queries/README.md

 # Lacework Query Language - LQL queries for your Cloud data

-This is a repository of LQL queries that shows how to track events or configurations from the Cloud data ingested and processed by Lacework.
-These queries are NOT part of the default policies shipped by Lacework.
-They demonstarte how you can get more information about your cloud infrastructure from your data, including going beyond security visibility.
+This community-led LQL query repository shows how to track events or configurations from the Cloud data ingested and processed by Lacework.

+These queries are NOT part of the default policies shipped by Lacework and are NOT supported by Lacework.
+Lacework provides no guarantee of quality or functionality.

+These queries demonstrate how you can get more information about your cloud infrastructure from your data, including going beyond security visibility.

 This repository is organized by source: